pvillega/Play-Modules/README.markdown

 You will need to set the following global variables with the corresponding keys:
 + github.clientId : id of your Github application, to enable Github authentication
 + github.secret : secret of your Github application, to enable Github authentication

 + twitter.clientId : id of your Twitter application, to enable Twitter authentication
 + twitter.secret : secret of your Twitter application, to enable Twitter authentication

 + disqus.forum  : id of your Disqus forum, to enable comments

 + google.analytics : Google Analytics code

 + smtp.host : the location of the smtp server
 + smtp.user : the user for your smtp server
 + smtp.password : the password of the smtp user

++ memcached.host : host of your memcached instance
++ memcached.user : user of your memcached instance
++ memcached.password : password for your memcached user

 Once deployed, there will be no users.
 Log into the application to create your user automatically.